my1396/Econ-Study/_posts/2022-08-02-Practice-Driving-Amar.md

 **Procedure on the roundabout**

 -   Down from Cowley RA, you need to drive for a while.
-You first see a bridge, then you see slip road for joining from Sandy Lane (lots of cars will join from here, so you want to <span style='color:chartreuse'>move to the right lane early</span>.
+You first see a bridge, then you see slip road for joining from Sandy Lane (lots of cars will join from here, so you want to <span style='color:#32CD32'>move to the right lane early</span>.
 This helps other people to join the dual carriageway and help you to approach the roundabout), then you see a sign as follows (this is your cue to move to the right lane), then you see Roundabout signs.

     <img src="{{ site.baseurl}}/images/image-20230118121309377.png" alt="image-20230118121309377" style="zoom:50%;" />

 -   Two Roundabout signs.
-When you see the 1st sign,  indicate right, move to the right lane. <span style="color:chartreuse">Keep you speed up</span> untill you see 30m/h sign.
+When you see the 1st sign,  indicate right, move to the right lane. <span style="color:#32CD32">Keep you speed up</span> untill you see 30m/h sign.
 After the 2nd sign, you see speed limit of 30m/h; slow down to comply with speed limit;

     -   The 30m/h speed limit sign is right before the lane split, which is very close to the RA.
 Have to keep up the speed before that.

--   Entering: <span style="color:chartreuse">indicating right</span> and use the right lane marked “IL’EY”;
+-   Entering: <span style="color:#32CD32">indicating right</span> and use the right lane marked “IL’EY”;

 -   On the roundabout: use the right lane until the 2nd exit;

 -   After 1st exit and when approaching the 2nd exit, use mirror-signal maneuver routine, signal left, move to a proper lane (usually before the traffic light waiting line), be prepared to exit;
     -   note that signal to change lane is necessary;

-    -   move <span style="color:chartreuse">one lane</span> to the left when you are turning right to <span style="color:chartreuse">Newman Rd</span>;
+    -   move <span style="color:#32CD32">one lane</span> to the left when you are turning right to <span style="color:#32CD32">Newman Rd</span>;

         BRM: https://www.youtube.com/watch?v=K6MFSU-rGRg&t=1406s 3:18

         -   If you intend to go straight but mistakenly end up with the right turn, you can stop in the box, indicate left, and wait for a safe gap to join the left lane to go straight;

-    -   move <span style="color:chartreuse">two lanes</span> to the left when you are <span style="color:chartreuse">continuing straight</span>;
+    -   move <span style="color:#32CD32">two lanes</span> to the left when you are <span style="color:#32CD32">continuing straight</span>;

         BRM: https://www.youtube.com/watch?v=K6MFSU-rGRg&t=1406s 5:20